After much waiting, Amarok 2 was finally released. For those who can’t wait to try it out, here is how you can install it on your Kubuntu/Ubuntu.

 The script manager in Amarok 2.0 is of a completely different architecture from Amarok 1.4.
 This means that all the version 1.4 scripts cannot be used in Amarok 2.
 Currently, the script database only have a limited few scripts that are of little use.
 Hopefully, as Amarok 2 becomes more mature, there will be a lot more scripts available.

 Other than Linux, Amarok 2 is also compatible with Mac and Windows.
 However, the current Mac and Windows versions are still in testing stage and they do not work as well as the Linux version.
-If you are the adventurous type, you still can download and install it in your system.
-Note that you will experience frequent crashes and some unknow side effects, so do it at your own risk.

 Overall, majority of the changes in Amarok 2 are refreshing.
 The interface has become more elegant, much simpler and more user-friendly without losing any of its functionality.
 Some of the newly addons feature such as search filtering and widgets are interesting and useful.
 I would hope to see better integration and connectivity with my iPhone so that I can stream/transfer music easily.